JawadBakhtiari/connectedHealthPoseApp/README.md

 insert local IP -> connectedhealth/settings -> ALLOWED_HOSTS = ['127.0.0.1', '192.168.0.137']

-Now, to run with mobile application (using ip on local network):
+To run (using ip on local network):
 ```
 ./startserver
 ```